thaianhkhoi264/Gacha-Timer-Bot/API_QUICK_REFERENCE.md

 ## Getting Discord IDs

 1. Enable Developer Mode in Discord Settings → Advanced
-2. Right-click user/server → Copy ID
+2. Right-click user → Copy ID

+**Note:** You only need your user ID.
+The server ID is automatically set to the development server!